Radical Face: 2010–2016: The Family Tree

-2016–present: Missing Film, EPs, and upcoming projects
+2016–2023: Missing Film and EPs

 The sixth Radical Face album, Missing Film, was released in 2018.
 The album is fully instrumental, and was released under an open license with the intention for the songs to be used by independent filmmakers without the need for paying royalties.

 Since 2017 Radical Face has released a number of EPs, the first being SunnMoonnEclippse, released February 10.
-The EPs full video is available on a website of the same name.
+The EP's full video is available on a website of the same name.

 Starting in August 2020, Cooper released a monthly mailer named "Hidden Hollow".
 A new song was included with each letter.
 The last letter posted in February 2021, and the six songs were released as the “Hidden Hollow, Vol. 1 EP.”

-According to Cooper, he has been working on a project called Into the Woods since 2019, describing it as an album with accompanying visual art and prose created by himself.
+2023-present: A Light in the Woods

+A Light in the Woods is a multimedia project that, according to Cooper, seeks to combine music, writing, and visual art into a semi-animated fairy tale.
+Through the format of a narrated story with accompanying art, a score, and several songs, Cooper seeks to explore fears and existential questions about life.
+Since 2018, when Cooper first began working on the project, it has grown to encompass unique worldbuilding and characters whose stories are told explicitly through narration and songs.
+Once completed, the story will consist of 28 songs, over 50 pieces of score, and around 1000 animated paintings, split over six 40-50 minute long videos called books.

+The story is set in a fictional world where a species called the walking wood, beings born from the acorns of great trees, resides.
+They live within secluded villages where the residents rarely, if ever, leave the confines of the village walls.
+The main character, Vagus, is one such walking wood who, unlike the rest of his village, is not content with staying put.
+After experiencing a mysterious dream calling upon him to explore what lies beyond his village, he ventures out on a perilous journey into the mysterious woods surrounding it.

+The first book called Hidden Hollow, including three songs, was released on October 20, 2023.
+The songs were also released separately from the story at the same time.

-In Popular Culture
+In popular culture

-The single "Welcome Home" has been featured in a number of ads, TV shows, and films.
+The single "Welcome Home, Son" has been featured in a number of ads, TV shows, and films.
 It was used as theme in Nikon's worldwide campaign "I'M NIKON".

+The song "We're On Our Way" was used for the official trailer of the 2012 motion picture The Perks of Being a Wallflower.

+Several songs from The Family Tree Albums have been used in films and commercials: